alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 ### IS-05 Receiver activation

 For transports supporting an SDP transport file, if the ECDH mode is not used, the process of activating a Receiver is the same with and without privacy encryption.
 A Controller SHOULD get the SDP transport file of a Sender and provide it to the Receivers at activation.
 The privacy encryption parameters of the Sender are automatically taken from the SDP transport file.

+It is important to consider this requirement of [IS-05][] [Re-Activating Senders & Receivers](https://specs.amwa.tv/is-05/releases/v1.1.2/docs/Behaviour.html#re-activating-senders--receivers) that states:

+> "If an explicit activation is performed against a Sender or Receiver, the API MUST request a re-application of settings to the underlying Sender or Receiver implementation whether the settings have changed or not.
+For example, in the case of multicast Receivers, it is suggested that this involves an explicit IGMP leave and join.
+For a Sender, this might involve stopping and re-starting the stream."

+This requirement implies that the privacy encryption implementation MUST behave as if `master_enable` becomes `true` at the active endpoint.
+The values of the IS-05 `ext_privacy` transport parameters and the `privacy` attribute parameters of the SDP transport file of a Receiver MAY change, and new parameters specific to this activation become effective.
+If the parameters are exactly the same, a Receiver MAY seamlessly continue streaming without interruption.

 #### With ECDH